 How to practice consistently

-In a book I’ve recommended before, author and table tennis champion Matthew Syed tells this story.
+In a book I’ve recommended before, author and table tennis champion Matthew Syed tells this story about how to practice consistently.

 Serving consistency